-Any time a lab director (faculty/lab manager/supervisor) is locating to new laboratory space (whether laboratory work is currently underway or just starting), University of Michigan (U-M) requires a laboratory commissioning visit by EHS staff.
+Any time a lab director (faculty/lab manager/supervisor) is relocating to new laboratory space (whether laboratory work is currently underway or just starting), University of Michigan (U-M) requires a laboratory commissioning visit by EHS staff.
 EHS staff will consult with the research team regarding potential hazards, methods to reduce risk, training requirements, and proper use of protective equipment.

 Relocating to a new laboratory space includes: